Gian Giorgio Trissino

-Gian Giorgio Trissino (8 July 1478 – 8 December 1550), also called Giovan Giorgio Trissino and self-styled as Giovan Giωrgio Trissino, was a Venetian Renaissance humanist, poet, dramatist, diplomat, grammarian, linguist, and philosopher.
+Gian Giorgio Trissino (8 July 1478 – 8 December 1550), also called Giovan Giorgio Trissino and self-styled as Giovan Giꞷrgio Trissino, was a Venetian Renaissance humanist, poet, dramatist, diplomat, grammarian, linguist, and philosopher.
 He first proposed adding letters to the Italian alphabet to distinguish J from I, and V from U.

 Biography

-Trissino was born of a patrician family in Vicenza.
-He sided with Holy Roman Emperor Maximilian whose army entered Vicenza in June 1509, accompanied by members of Vicentine nobility including the Thiene, Chiericati, and Porto families.
+Trissino was born to a patrician family in Vicenza.
+He sided with Holy Roman Emperor Maximilian, whose army entered Vicenza in June 1509, accompanied by members of the Vicentine nobility, including the Thiene, Chiericati, and Porto families.
 When Venice reconquered Vicenza on 12 November 1509, Trissino was punished for his betrayal and sent into exile.
-He then traveled to Germany and Lombardy and was pardoned by Venice in 1516.
+He then travelled to Germany and Lombardy and was pardoned by Venice in 1516.
 He eventually came under the protection of Pope Leo X, Pope Clement VII, and Pope Paul III.

 He had the advantages of a good humanistic training, studying Greek under Demetrios Chalkokondyles at Milan and philosophy under Niccolò Leoniceno at Ferrara.
-His culture recommended him to the humanist Pope Leo X, who in 1515 sent him to Germany as his nuncio; later on Pope Clement VII showed him special favour, and employed him as ambassador.
+His culture recommended him to the humanist Pope Leo X, who in 1515 sent him to Germany as his nuncio; later on Pope Clement VII showed him special favour and employed him as ambassador.

 In 1532, the Emperor Charles V made Trissino a count palatine.
 In spite of the banishment from Vicenza pronounced upon him in 1509 because his family had favoured the plans of Maximilian, he was held in high esteem throughout Italy.
-Wherever he made his home, it was a center for gatherings of scholars, littérateurs, and the most cultured men of the time.
+Wherever he made his home, it was a centre for gatherings of scholars, littérateurs, and the most cultured men of the time.
 His family life was far from happy, apparently through little fault of his own.

 From 1538 to 1540, Trissino returned to his studies at the University of Padua with an abiding interest in Plato and the question of free will.

-In the history of modern European literature Trissino occupies a prominent place because of his tragedy Sophonisba (c.
+In the history of modern European literature, Trissino occupies a prominent place because of his tragedy Sophonisba (c.
 1515; published 1524).
 Based on the life of the Carthaginian lady Sophonisba and inspired by ancient tragedies, it was perhaps the first tragedy in early modern times to show deference to the classic rules.
 It served as an example for European tragedies throughout the 16th century.
 It was translated into French by Mellin de Saint-Gelais, and was performed with great acclaim in 1556 at the Château de Blois.